-A: When your child arrives at school, devices should be taken to B Block and checked into their class' allocated carry box.
+A: When your child arrives at school, devices should be taken to their classroom and placed in the allocated carry box.
 Students should enter through the doors closest to the canteen and exit the doors near the computer lab.
 Class teachers will communicate individual class expectations about taking the devices inside the classroom.
 Generally, they will be located on a flat surface on a classroom desk.
 The devices will only be used within class time whilst at school.
 Students will not be able to use their devices in the playground during breaks; the devices will be locked within the classroom.